lamaydt1986/Synchronization-of-Christoffel-words/README.md

     - Orbits: Synchronized orbits matrix.
     - Seeds: First column of the synchronized orbits matrix.

-## Plotting Functions

-These functions are designed to visualize the data and results.

 ### `plotCor`

 This function is used to plot a given word based on the starting coordinates.